Governance Lifecycle

 - Governance executes through timelock.

-- Security Council can pause/deprecate and veto proposals.
+- Security Council can pause/deprecate and cancel queued operations.

 - Client runtime prevents arbitrary network exfiltration from frontend bundles.